About Me

 Waves, or NANOGrav, a PTA based in North America that primarily uses the Green Bank Telescope and the

-now-collapsed Arecibo Observatory, along with some data from CHIME and the Very Large Array.
-We've come very close
+now-collapsed Arecibo Observatory, along with CHIME and the Very Large Array.
+NANOGrav has come quite close to a

 We can increase the sensitivity of a PTA by adding in new pulsars and new telescopes -- so it makes sense to combine